 Consumers benefit by not having to pay Maryland sales tax on an item that may cost several hundred dollars.
-The Energy Star items they buy will save them even more money in the long run because they will be replacing a less-efficient model with one that uses less energy — which also benefits the environment.
+Also, the Energy Star items they buy will save them even more money in the long run because they will be replacing a less-efficient model with one that uses less energy — which also benefits the environment.